 One of the principal concerns customers have is how long the malt has been kept in our warehouse.
-You can easily back calculate this from the Best Before Dates above.
-On average, our crushed base malts sit on the warehouse shelf no-longer than 2 weeks and our speciality malts, no longer than 6 weeks.
-If you only use small amounts of a certain crushed malt we recommend purchasing just what you need from our UK homebrew wholesalers The Malt Miller or Geterbrewed, so as to ensure a fresh crush.
+You can quickly back-calculate this from the Best Before Dates above.
+On average, our crushed base malts sit on the warehouse shelf no-longer than two weeks and our speciality malts, no longer than six weeks.
+If you only use small amounts of a certain crushed malt we recommend purchasing just what you need from our UK homebrew wholesalers The Malt Miller or Geterbrewed, to ensure a fresh crush.

 The above points on crushed malt apply only to the UK and to countries where we can send malt by short-haul road transport.
 We never ship crushed malt overseas due to moisture and temperature fluctuations in shipping containers.
 For whole malt in shipping containers we have found a combination of using bags of silica to trap moisture and ensuring that pallets have been dried to the correct moisture level, prevents any moisture release in the shipping container, which could be absorbed onto the bags or into the whole malt.

 Our partners in the USA crush malt at the individual warehouses located throughout the country so that crushed malt isn’t shipped across the country in adverse conditions.

 We also get asked about oxidation in crushed malt, and many brewers believe that if you don’t crush malt fresh, then it will very quickly oxidise and cause staleing reactions in the beer.